Hariprasad-KK/EASY_MED/README.md

 # EASY_MED_
-## A Website which makes works easy .
+## A Website which makes work easy .